 The challenge

-We were engaged to a community consultation exercise for a large land developer considering partnering with a local government authority.
-The developer needed clarity about community attitudes to the potential redevelopment of a number of iconic sites in the town centre.
+We were engaged in a community consultation exercise for a large land developer considering partnering with a local government authority.
+The developer needed clarity about community attitudes to the potential redevelopment of several iconic sites in the town centre.
 The redevelopment proposal was introduced in a contentious environment with strong, vocal opposition and a level of mistrust among all parties.
 The proponents formed a “community working group” of stakeholders and residents to consider the proposal, an initiative that met with only middling success.

 The challenge was to look at the issue from a different perspective and recommend how best to conduct – and be seen to conduct – a robust community consultation exercise that accurately reflected community sentiment.
 It was critical that all parties have confidence in the findings.